You can use roll management to:

 - Add/delete levels

-When you click on role management, you will see six default roles (click here to see a list of the default roles).
+When you click on role management, you will see five default roles (click here to see a list of the default roles and permissions).
 Those are predefined roles with predefined permissions.
 You can rename, edit, or delete them (except for the employee role).
 They can also be copied and used as a template for a new role.

 Each of the default roles is placed on a “Level”.
 Levels are a new concept used to define what roles should or should not have access to sensitive information.
 The default rule for levels is that managers with the same role will not see data for colleagues who are on the same level or a level above but they will see data for colleagues on a level below.

 For now, the rule for levels is only applicable on three feature groups (click here to read more about the existing feature groups):

 - Salary (not applicable on cost variables)